-Section I - Certification of GASB No. 75 Actuarial Valuation
+Section I - Certification of GASB No. 74 Actuarial Valuation

-At the request of the Employees Retirement System of Texas (ERS), we have performed an actuarial valuation of the Other Post-Employment Benefits (OPEB) provided under the Texas Employees Group Benefits Program (GBP) for purposes of employer reporting requirements for fiscal years ending on or before August 31, 2024.
-The purpose of this report is to present the results of our valuation and provide the information necessary to determine financial statement entries consistent with the Governmental Accounting Standards Board Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB No. 75).
+At the request of the Employees Retirement System of Texas (ERS), we have performed an actuarial valuation of the Other Post-Employment Benefits provided under the Texas Employees Group Benefits Program (GBP) for the twelve-month period ending August 31, 2023 (GBP OPEB).
+The purpose of this report is to present the results of our valuation and provide the information necessary to determine financial statement entries consistent with the Governmental Accounting Standards Board Statement No. 74 Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans (GASB No. 74).

-Actuarial computations under GASB No. 75 are for purposes of fulfilling governmental employer financial accounting requirements.
-The calculations reported herein have been made on a basis consistent with our understanding of GASB No. 75 and the GBP.
-The information presented in this report is solely for purposes of compliance with GASB No. 75.
+Actuarial computations under GASB No. 74 are for purposes of fulfilling governmental plan financial accounting requirements.
+The calculations reported herein have been made on a basis consistent with our understanding of GASB No. 74 and the GBP.
+The information presented in this report is solely for purposes of compliance with GASB No. 74.
 This report does not provide any advice with respect to the manner in which the benefits are funded (i.e., pay-as-you go funding as opposed to prefunding the benefits).
-Actuarial valuations of OPEB are performed annually.